If your computer isn’t used in an environment where much security is necessary, you can enable Windows 10 auto login.

 Open the Run command window by pressing and holding down the Windows key ⊞ then tapping ‘R’ and releasing the Windows key.

 Left-click in the text box next to ‘Open:’.
 Type in ‘

 3. Uncheck Users must enter a user name and password

-Left-click on the checkbox to uncheck ‘Users must enter a user name and password to use this computer.’
+Press the left mouse button on the checkbox to uncheck ‘Users must enter a user name and password to use this computer.’

 If it is already unchecked, check it then uncheck it.